 New bill would reimburse military spouses for costs to transfer job licenses, certificates

-On average, military families must move every 2.5 years, and that can often mean military spouses are faced with fees needed to transfer job licenses or certificates.
+On average, military families have to move every 2.5 years, and that can often mean military spouses are faced with fees needed to transfer job licenses or certificates.

 “It can really create this constant restart for families and create these gaps in employment if they go through a recertification process,” said Shannon Razsadin, President and Executive Director of the Military Family Advisory Network.
 “We see a lot of out-of-pocket expenses that military families go through every time they move and many of those are not reimbursed.”